 Honey bee may pose threat to native bees

-Under these conditions, it would appear that European honey bees – being very abundant and effective foragers with the ability to exploit a wide range of flowers – can outcompete native bees for nectar and pollen resources.
-Native bees are valuable pollinators of many crops, from macadamias and mangos to tomatoes, blueberries and watermelons.
+Under these conditions, it would appear that European honey bees can outcompete Australian bees for nectar and pollen resources.
+Honey bees are very abundant and effective foragers with the ability to exploit a wide range of flowers.
+Native bee species are valuable pollinators of many crops, from macadamias and mangos to tomatoes, blueberries and watermelons.
 In some cases, they can be more effective pollinators than honey bees.

-Lead author, Forrest Foundation scholar Kit Prendergast, from Curtin’s School of Molecular and Life Sciences, says the research was conducted over two years in urban gardens and areas of native vegetation on the Swan Coastal Plain at Perth, and revealed a complex relationship between native and introduced bees.
+Lead author, Forrest Foundation scholar Kit Prendergast, says the research was conducted over two years in urban gardens and areas of native vegetation on the Swan Coastal Plain at Perth.
+It revealed a complex relationship between native and introduced bees.

 Strength in numbers

-Unlike native bees, honey bees live in colonies of tens of thousands, and are better at telling their mates where flower patches are.
-This communication is done by using a combination of movement and vibrations known as the “waggle dance”, as well as using scent.
+Unlike native Australian bees, European honey bees live in colonies of tens of thousands.
+They’re also better at telling their mates where flower patches are.
+The “waggle dance” involves combining movement and vibrations to communicate.
+Honey bees also use scent.

 What you can do to help

-Prendergast says planting more flowering plants, particularly those preferred by vulnerable species of native bees, could help prevent them from declining in number.
-Controlling the density of honey bees would also be critical in reducing the pressure on native bees.
+Prendergast says planting more flowering plants, particularly those preferred by vulnerable native bee species, could help prevent a decline in numbers.
+Controlling the density of honey bees would also be critical in reducing the pressure on native bee populations.

-“Native bees are an integral and important part of any ecosystem, including in the Southwest Australian biodiversity hotspot in which our research was conducted,” Prendergast says.
-“European honey bees pose an added threat to many native bee species already at risk of declining numbers or even extinction due to increasing urbanisation.”
+“Native bees are an integral and important part of any ecosystem,” Prendergast says.
+“European honey bees pose an added threat to the many native bee species that are already at risk of declining numbers or extinction due to increasing urbanisation.”

-For more information on what to plant in your own garden to help our native bees, download Bee Friendly: a free planting guide for European honey bees and Australian native pollinators, thanks to AgriFutures Australia.
+For more information on what to plant in your own garden to help our Australian bees, download Bee Friendly.
+It’s a free planting guide for European honey bees and Australian native pollinators, thanks to AgriFutures Australia.